What Washington D.C. is for the United States federal government, California is for the world’s tech industry.

 However - the CCPA demands that businesses provide records of personal information collected about a consumer in the preceding 12 months prior to the request made by the consumer to gain access to this information.

 This means that information collected today could be requested for disclosure by a consumer on January 1, 2020, and so a business should start preparing for the CCPA now.

-But the CCPA and cookies are also inseparably intertwined: cookies can harvest personal information such as names, physical addresses, IP addresses, location data, but also sensitive personal data such as religious convictions, political opinions and/or sexual orientation.
+Cookies (especially those from third parties imbedded through plugins) can harvest personal information such as names, physical addresses, IP addresses, location data, but also sensitive personal data such as religious convictions, political opinions and/or sexual orientation.

 In 1972, California voters amended the California Constitution to include the right of privacy among the “inalienable” rights of all people.

 Forty-six years later, the CCPA (California Consumer Privacy Act, Assembly Bill No. 375) was signed into California state law in June 2018.